sbresnahan/metacleaner/ITS1_ITS2_databases.md

-# Example of known undesired and desired sequence databases (plant ITS1/ITS2 regions)
+# Example of contrasting sequence databases (plant vs non-plant ITS1/ITS2 regions)

 ## Step 1: removal of non-plant sequences from database: